jorgepereirajunior/ignite-challenge01-reactjs-concepts/README.md

 </br>

-# 🎲 How to run the project
+# 🎲How to run the project

 ## Prerequesites
 Before starting, you will need to have the following tools installed on your machine: [Git](https://git-scm.com/), [Node.js](https://nodejs.org/en/).
 It's also nice to have an editor to work with code like [VSCode](https://code.visualstudio.com/)